Charles Francis Albert NEEDHAM

 Cemetery: The Huts Cemetery, Dickebusch, Belgium

-Memorials: Adelaide ES&A Bank WW1 Honour Roll, Adelaide Gilles Street Primary School WW1 Honour Board (Original), Adelaide National War Memorial, Adelaide St John's Anglican Church Memorial Tablet, Australian War Memorial Roll of Honour, Burra District WW1 Honor Roll, Burra Fallen Soldiers Memorial, Hackney St Peter's College Fallen Honour Board, Sydney (ANZ) English, Scottish and Australian Bank Great War Roll of Honour, Unley Arch of Remembrance, Unley Town Hall WW1 Honour Board
+Memorials: Adelaide English, Scottish & Australian (ES&A) Bank Great War Honour Roll, Adelaide Gilles Street Primary School WW1 Honour Board (Original), Adelaide National War Memorial, Adelaide St John's Anglican Church Memorial Tablet, Australian War Memorial Roll of Honour, Burra District WW1 Honor Roll, Burra Fallen Soldiers Memorial, Hackney St Peter's College Fallen Honour Board, Sydney (ANZ) English, Scottish and Australian Bank Great War Roll of Honour, Unley Arch of Remembrance, Unley Town Hall WW1 Honour Board

 Show Relationships